josephGZC/apple_products_performance/README.md

 ### 5.4.
 Geographic Breakdown <a name="geographic-breakdown"></a> <a href="#toc">[↑]</a>

 <p align="justify">
 Regionally, the United States consistently emerged as Apple’s top-performing market from 2019 to 2022, followed by China, Germany, and France.
-Within the U.S., cities such as Glenade, Brooklyn, and New York recorded the highest volume of sales, confirming them as key revenue-generating hubs. </p>
+Within the U.S., cities such as Glendale, Brooklyn, and New York recorded the highest volume of sales, confirming them as key revenue-generating hubs. </p>

 <p align="justify">
 These localized patterns reveal clear opportunities.
 Instead of relying solely on broad national campaigns, Apple can implement hyper-targeted strategies—focusing marketing, promotions, or event-based outreach in cities where engagement is already high.
 Strengthening these top-performing zones could create compounding growth effects. </p>